acquia/blt/.github/CONTRIBUTING.md

 BLT work is currently being tracked in the [BLT GitHub issue queue](https://github.com/acquia/blt/issues) and organized via a [Waffle.io Kanban Board](https://waffle.io/acquia/blt).

+Please note the branch statuses documented in the README and [Github page](https://github.com/acquia/blt):
+- Pull requests for enhancements will only be accepted for the active development branch.
+- Pull requests for bug fixes will only be accepted for supported branches.

 ## Developing BLT locally

 If you'd like to contribute by actively developing BLT, we suggest that you clone BLT and also created a BLT-ed project for testing your changes.